 Medical Cannabis and the Potential for Criminal Charges

 This past Monday, February 4, 2019, a medical cannabis patient in Utah plead guilty to a Class B misdemeanor for possession of a controlled substance.
 The patient had a quantity of CBD oil in his trunk.
 He used that oil as medicine to treat epilepsy.
+There are many oils which are good for your health, which includes CBD oil.
 However, the patient purchased the oil in Oregon and it contained small amounts of THC, though not an intoxicating amount.
 Oregon allows its CBD oil to contain small amounts of THC.
 Utah does not allow the presence of THC in its CBD oil.

 The patient was arrested following a car crash and charged with a traffic infraction and the Class B misdemeanor mentioned above.
 He suffered a seizure while driving and after police arrived they found the THC-laced CBD oil in his car.
 The patient was required to pay a $340.00 fine and was sentenced to six months probation.
 If he remains out of trouble for six months, his record will be expunged.

 This case may serve as a template for other states when dealing with individuals who possess CBD oil or other non-intoxicating variations of the cannabis plant or its extracts.
 However, individuals must also be cognizant of the fact that it is still illegal to transport cannabis in any form across state lines.
 While it is highly doubtful the Department of Justice would bring suit against this patient simply for transporting CBD oil from Oregon to Utah, it is possible.